-- Approximately 10 minutes in length
+- Recordings should be approximately 10 minutes in length

-- No exercises or scales
+- Do not submit exercises or scales

 - Care should be given to the recording environment